-All proposals and other material submitted become the property of the State of Alaska and may be returned only at the state's option.
+All proposals and other material submitted become the property of the Trust and may be returned only at the Trust's option.
 AS 40.25.110 requires public records to be open to reasonable inspection.
 All proposal information, including detailed price and cost information, will be held in confidence during the evaluation process and prior to the time a Notice of Intent to Award is issued.
 Thereafter, proposals will become public information.